chrigkou/ingredient-to-cuisine/README.md

 # Description

 This project uses neural networks to predict the type of cuisine a recipe belongs to, using its ingredients.
-Here, MLP, SVM and RBF networks are trained and tested on the data.
+Here, MLP, SVM and RBF classifiers are trained and tested on the data.
 As the test set does not have labels, the train set is split and used for training and evaluation of the models.
-The SVM and RBF networks are implemented using mathematic formulas.
+The SVM and RBF classifiers are implemented using mathematic formulas.

 # Methodology